String theory in twistor space and minimal tension holography: The hybrid formalism as a string theory in twistor space

 or even more helpfully, by bosonising $\chi^+ = e^{iq_1}$, $\chi^- = e^{-iq_2}$,

 This has weight $h\left( \mathcal{O}^{(\ell)} \right) = \ell(\ell + 2)$ and OPE

-As such, $\mathcal{O}^{(\ell)}$ is the leading order contribution from fusing $\ell$ copies of $\mathcal{Q}$ together. \\
+As such, $\mathcal{O}^{(\ell)}$ is the leading order contribution from fusing $\ell$ copies of $\mathcal{Q}$ together.\\

 Our next task is to determine the form of $f_{ghost}^{(\ell)}$.
-Making the ansatz $f_{ghost}^{(\ell)} = e^{\varphi}$ for some linear dilaton CFT $\varphi$ \cite{DiFrancesco:1997nk}, this is in fact uniquely determined for fixed $\ell$.
-Namely, we require $\mathcal{P}_+$ to have vanishing conformal weight and moreover to have a regular (but non-vanishing) OPE with itself,
+Let us assume that the ghost part can be written in the form $f_{ghost}^{(\ell)} = e^{\varphi}$, where $\varphi$ is a linear dilaton with some background charge that we have to determine \cite{DiFrancesco:1997nk}.
+This is in fact uniquely determined for fixed $\ell$, by requiring that $\mathcal{P}_+$ has the expected behaviour of a PCO: vanishing conformal weight and a regular (but non-vanishing) OPE with itself,